pshirole/pranavshirole.github.io/_posts/2020-01-01-k-means_Customer_Segmentation.md

 ---
 layout: post
 title: k-means Clustering for Customer Segmentation
-tags: [Segmentation, Clustering, k-means, finance]
+tags: [segmentation, clustering, k-means, finance]
 ---

 Imagine that you have a customer dataset, and you are interested in exploring the behavior of your customers using their historical data.